Joecstarr/MfaCoTUR/course_planning/course_design.md

 The redesigned course has four deliverables for students combined into a portfolio to be discussed in the final retrospective.

-First, is a collection of the students' design documentation detailing the evolution of their goals and the design of their lesson throughout the semester.
+1. A collection of the students' design documentation detailing the evolution of their goals and the design of their lesson throughout the semester.
 Students are presented with a backward design and encouraged to utilize it in their design process.
 As they move through the course activities they are invited to change their minds, go rogue, and retain the artifacts of their work.

-Second, are the course materials used in their teaching unit.
+2. The course materials used in their teaching unit.
 This generally will include some of the following:

     - Slides
     - Activity materials
     - Demonstrations
     - Worksheets

-Third is a collection of reflections on supplemental work or _mini-projects_.
+3. A collection of reflections on independent supplemental work or _mini-projects_.
 The goal of this supplemental work is to give agency to the student in the course.
 Students selects and reflects on 6 substantive tasks they complete over the course of the semester.
 This includes but is not limited to; literature reviews of teaching research, extensions of their teaching unit, or other self-determined _mini-projects_ impacting their development in teaching.

-The final item is a collection of peer observation prompts and responses written and/or analyzed by the student.
+4. A collection of peer observation prompts and responses written and/or analyzed by the student.
 This includes a peer feedback of the student elicits from the class following the teaching of their unit.

 #### Other Evidence:

-Students will have a touchpoint meeting through the semester.
+Students will have touchpoint meetings with the instructor through the semester.

 Touchpoint meetings are required:

 -   once per month
 -   once the week before their presentation
 -   once in the final week

-During these meetings the goal is for the student to identify how and on what that students will be evaluated, questions like the following should be answered.
+During these meetings the goal is for the student to identify how and on what that student will be evaluated.

+Questions like the following should be answered during meetings:

 -   What quality are you aiming for?
 -   What does an A,B,C,D look like?